Poppulo's Legal Terms

 Subscribing to communications

 We have a number of (entirely optional) subscription forms on our company website.
 These include, for example, subscribing to a newsletter which we call the “Business of Email”.
-When you subscribe to the Business of Email we record and save your email address, whether you are a customer or prospective customer, in addition to your format preference.
-This data is used only to enable us to send you a bi-monthly issue of the newsletter in your preferred format.
+When you download content or register for an event via a form, you subscribe to the Business of Email.
+We record and save your email address, whether you are a customer or prospective customer, in addition to your format preference.
+This data is used based on legitimate interest and to enable us to send you a bi-monthly issue of the newsletter in your preferred format.

 Poppulo tracks email ‘opens’ using an invisible 1×1 pixel- unique image that is placed in each email sent by